danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 The effects compound further when considering that many initiatives get put on the back burner for some other higher priority, then get restarted in 6 months to a year.
 Even if by some good fortune, the original engineers that had that meeting are still at the company, what are the chances anyone will remember the details and outcome of a meeting from about a year ago?
 This can lead to yet another meeting and the original 12 hours were wasted.

 <aside class="markdown-aside">
 One "solution" I've seen to the forgotten outcome of meetings problem, is to designate one participant to take notes.
-The problem with this is that when someone is tasked with note taking, it's difficult to be an active participant in the technical problem solving.
+However, when someone is tasked with note taking, it's difficult for that person to be an active participant in the technical problem solving.
 This results in highly skilled, highly paid engineers doing secretarial duties.
 Not only can it create resentment if the same person tends to be selected for this task (especially insidious if assigned to the only female engineer), but it's not the most effective use of engineering time.
 </aside>

 ### I'm not a good writer

 Notice the emphasis has been on *effective* writing rather than *good* writing.
 This isn't about making the New York Times bestseller list or being nominated for a [Pulitzer Prize](https://en.wikipedia.org/wiki/Pulitzer_Prize).
 The goal is to make yourself understood to the rest of the team.
 Yes this takes some practice, but so does anything worth doing.
 Just as it takes time to develop effective programming skills, so too does it take time to develop writing skills.

 As long as everyone on the team is willing to work on this, it shouldn't be a blocker.
-Also those team members that are stronger writers should remember to be kind to others with respect to spelling and grammar errors.
+Those team members that are stronger writers should remember to be kind to others with respect to spelling and grammar errors.
 Personally I don't think this matters much for internal docs as long as the overall meaning of the document is clear.

 ### What about Onboarding?